ABOUT PHCAG

 Sarah Taylor Board Member Historian

-Art Leskowich St Helens Member At Large
+Art Leskowich St. Helens Member At Large

-Steve Topaz St Helens Member At Large
+Steve Topaz St. Helens Member At Large

 Tom Chisholm Beaverton Member At Large

-Bill Egan St Johns Emeritus
+Bill Egan St. Johns Neighborhood Emeritus

-Robin Plance St Johns Colleague
+Robin Plance St. Johns Neighborhood Colleague

-Jim Robison Website Manager
+Jim Robison Chair Emeritus Website Manager

 PHCAG Partners